collava/base_ash_template/README.md

 - Sign in: <http://localhost:4000/sign-in>
   - After registering or requesting the magic link, you will see in the terminal the link to login.
 - Admin: <http://localhost:4000/admin>
-  -You have to update the user you registered to have the role `admin` in the database.
+  - You have to update the user you registered to have the role `admin` in the database.
 - Swagger: <http://localhost:4000/swagger>

 ### Pre commit to run: